Skip to content

 • 16 min read

-If only one parent applies, basic parental allowance is paid for at least two months and up to twelve months of your child’s life.
-If you both request parental benefit, you can receive 14 months together.
-If the child was born at least six weeks early, you can get a parental benefit for longer.
-Depending on how early your child was born, you can get up to 18 months of parental benefit.
-You are free to divide the parental allowance months amongst yourselves.
-You can receive the necessary amount together, consecutively, or alternately.
-You also receive an additional two months if you are a single parent.
+If only one parent applies, the basic parental allowance is paid for a minimum of two months and up to twelve months of your child’s life.
+If you both apply for parental allowance, you can receive parental allowance for a total of 14 months.
+If the child was born at least six weeks prematurely, you can receive parental allowance for a longer period.

 cancel Parental benefits in Germany